rodluger/eyepiece/README.md

 # eyepiece
-Graphical utility for downloading and inspecting Kepler data
+A graphical utility for downloading and inspecting Kepler data